iamchipy/chipys-pathofexile-chaos-tool/cpct/README.md

 run cpct.py OR _START_HERE.cmd
 ```

+**You will need to request a Client Secrect from me (PLEASE keep this private, if client secrects get shared it'll invalidate the whole app on GGG's side)**

+- Go to Settings > Request client secrect > Enter your DiscordName#1234 (this is how I'll reach you)
+- Enter the client secrect and then attempt to log-in (top left)
+- One logged in select your Chaos Recipe tab from the dropdown menus (only supports a single tab right now)
+- Then select how many recipe sets you are aiming for before turning them in (I recommend 4-8 but NO less than 2)

 # Why Chaos Recipe
 As many wealthy players have already said; the chaos recipe is a trap.
 They suggest that it's simply not time efficient.
 If you spend 30 minutes just farming unidentified items to complete 2x chaos recipes then thats roughly 8chaos/hour.
 The argument is that in an hour of running T1 rolled maps you should easily make more than that. *WHICH IS TRUE*